wilsoncwc/mapbox-osmnx/README.md

 After a successful build, the server will be available at localhost:8080.

 ## Deployment
-This repository has been setup to deploy via Github Actions to a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets/) with preinstalled Docker.
+This repository is setup to deploy via Github Actions to a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets/).